Tangariki Reete

-Tangariki Reete is an I-Kiribati politician who served as the Speaker of the House of Assembly.
+Tangariki Reete is an I-Kiribati politician who served as the first woman Speaker of the House of Assembly, an office she held between 2020 and 2024.
 She served as a Member of the House of Assembly from 2008 until 2020, during which she also served as the first Minister for Women, Youth and Social Affairs from 2013 until 2016.
-She was elected as the Speaker on 22 May 2020, beating the previous Speaker, becoming the first female Speaker in Kiribati's history.